-Upon the completion of this offering, we are granting an aggregate of (i) shares of restricted common stock to our executive officers and other employees of our Manager under our equity incentive plan and (ii) shares of restricted common stock to our independent directors under our equity incentive plan.
-See "Management-Director Compensation" and "Management-Incentive Awards," respectively.
-The restricted common stock to be granted to our executive officers and other employees of our Manager will vest ratably over a year period, and the restricted common stock to be granted to our independent directors will vest .
+Upon the completion of this offering, we are granting an aggregate of 8,000 shares of restricted common stock to our independent directors and 52,000 shares of restricted common stock to our Manager under our equity incentive plans.
+See "Management-Incentive Awards" and "Management -Director Compensation," respectively.
+The restricted common stock to be granted to our Manager will vest ratably on a quarterly basis over a three year period, and the restricted common stock to be granted to our independent directors will vest. ratably over a three year period.